cyber-wolf-1995/Gaussian-Process-Surrogate-Models/README.md

 Instructions:
 1. Open MATLAB Folder> Bicylce Model: Run the Simulink Model to generate training data for Gaussian Processes
 2. Save and load the generated data the Generated Data
+3. Run the GPmodel.m file to develop GP Model